checkersoftware/pdfium-lib/README.md

 NOTE: STEPS 1-3 IS ONLY REQUIRED TO BE RAN ONCE.
 OTHER STEPS MUST BE RAN EVERY TIME FOR A BUILD.

-1. Get the source, make sure that it is one commit ahead of upstream with `addFunction`, `removeFunction`, and `-sALLOW_TABLE_GROWTH` part of the wasm compilation exports.
+1. Get the source, make sure that it is commit(s) ahead of upstream with `addFunction`, `removeFunction`, and `-sALLOW_TABLE_GROWTH` part of the wasm compilation exports.

 ```
 git clone https://github.com/checkersoftware/pdfium-lib.git